Effective & Nationally Ranked Representation from Security Clearance Lawyers

 Next is the interview, a vital part of the application process.

-Usually it takes about three weeks to schedule an interview appointment after the Security Package has been submitted.
+Usually, it takes about three weeks to schedule an interview appointment after the Security Package has been submitted.
 Investigators, living in the U.S. and abroad, verify information on the questionnaire, checking if a person has lived, gone to school, and worked as stated on the form.
 An investigation report is compiled and given to a security clearance adjudicator or judge, who will determine if the applicant is or is not suitable for a security clearance.
+Again, applying for security clearance demands complete honesty from the applicant.

 Security clearance denials are rather common.
 If you are denied a security clearance you can appeal the denial.
 The first step is to file a Notice of Appeal to the Appeal Board within 15 days of the date appearing on the judge’s decision.
 Next, the person appealing the denial must file an appeal brief with the Appeal Board within 45 days of the judge’s decision.